Psalmuel01/flow-nft/README.md

 ### Scripts

 - **Balance Summary:** Returns the balance of the user's $FLOW vault and custom vault.
-- **Vault Overview:** Neatly returns information about all official Fungible Token vaults in the user's account storage.
+- **Vault Overview:** Returns information about all official Fungible Token vaults in the user's account storage.

 ## Part 6

 ### Swap Contract

-The `Swap` contract enables users to deposit $FLOW tokens and receive custom tokens in return, with the received amount based on the time since their last swap.
+The `Swap` contract facilitates users in depositing $FLOW tokens to receive custom tokens in return.
+The received amount is determined based on the time elapsed since their last swap.

-### Swapping Functionality

-Two methods are implemented to ensure user identity:

-1. Using a custom identity resource to represent identity.
-2. Using a reference to the user's $FLOW vault to prove authenticity.

 ## Conclusion

-This Flow Token project demonstrates the implementation of a custom Fungible Token contract and its various functionalities.
-The repository includes contracts, transactions, and scripts for managing tokens, setting up vaults, transferring tokens, and swapping tokens.
-The code and functionalities have been organized into distinct parts to make the project more understandable and manageable.
+This Flow Token project showcases how we've created a customized Fungible Token contract with various features.
+In the repository, you'll find clear contracts, transactions, and scripts for handling tokens, setting up vaults, transferring tokens, and swapping tokens.
+We've organized the project into different sections to make it easier to understand and manage.

-For detailed usage and instructions, please refer to the individual code files and comments within the repository.